 Ana Valdivia is originally from Lima, Peru.
 She graduated with a degree in architecture before moving to Bozeman, Montana where she has lived for over 15 years.
 She is now used to the long and cold winters.
 Her interest in learning about different cultures began in 2000 when she began working on the Montana State University campus.
 Being herself a non-native English speaker, she felt she had found the perfect place to help foreign students in Bozeman.
 Over the years, Ana has taken different roles and assumed increasing responsibilities.
 As admissions director, she now oversees the student application process and provides academic advising, ensuring the INTERLINK student experience is smooth and fruitful from the point of application, through graduation, and into their academic and professional transitions.
 Ana enjoys meeting and assisting students from different countries and backgrounds, and seeing them succeed at INTERLINK.

-Allison Kerr, Student Services Coordinator
+Chloe Lance, Student Services Coordinator

 Tim Healy, Instructor